Nishchaybhuker20/Pattern-print-using-Java/README.md

 ### What is Vue?

 Vue is a JavaScript framework for building user interfaces.
 It builds on top of standard HTML, CSS and JavaScript, and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be it simple or complex.

+#Two core features of Vue:

+Declarative Rendering: Vue extends standard HTML with a template syntax that allows us to declaratively describe HTML output based on JavaScript state.

+Reactivity: Vue automatically tracks JavaScript state changes and efficiently updates the DOM when changes happen.